Anthony Shorrocks: Education

 His first degree was a B.Sc. in Mathematics from the University of Sussex.
 This was followed by a Masters in Economics from Brown University.
 He took his Ph.D. in Economics at the London School of Economics in 1973 (being awarded the Bowley Prize in 1975).

 Shorrocks index

 In 1978, he introduced a measure based on income Gini coefficients to estimate income mobility.
 This measure, generalized by Maasoumi and Zandvakili, is now generally referred to as Shorrocks index, sometimes as Shorrocks mobility index or Shorrocks rigidity index.
 It attempts to estimate whether the income inequality Gini coefficient is permanent or temporary, and to what extent a country or region enables economic mobility to its people so that they can move from one (e.g. bottom 20%) income quantile to another (e.g. middle 20%) over time.
 In other words, Shorrocks index compares inequality of short-term earnings such as annual income of households, to inequality of long-term earnings such as 5-year or 10-year total income for same households.

-Professional Recognition
+Professional recognition

-He has been elected to be a Fellow of the Econometric Society.
+He was elected a Fellow of the Econometric Society in 1996.